Delegation of Haryana Congress stopped from entering affected villages in Nuh | Politics

 Rajya Sabha MP Deepender Singh Hooda said they wanted to listen to the problems of affected people in Nuh city and send out a message of peace. ''If the huge force deployed today to stop us had been deployed that day also, there would have been no clash between the two communities.
 The government is entirely responsible for this whole episode.
 Obviously, the government was negligent and their intentions were not right,'' Hooda said. ''The purpose of the delegation was to meet traders and other affected people of Nuh city, and give out a message of peace after listening to their issues.
 We also wanted to visit the Shiva temple at Nalhar,'' he added.

-The delegation was led by state Congress president Chaudhary Udaybhan.
-Deepender Singh Hooda, Captain Ajay Singh Yadav, Mahendra Pratap, BB Batra, Bajrang Das Garg, Rao Dan Singh, Pankaj Dawar and Jitender Bhardwaj were also part of the delegation.
+The delegation was led by state Congress president Udai Bhan.
+Deepender Singh Hooda, Captain Ajay Singh Yadav, Mahendra Pratap, BB Batra, Bajrang Das Garg, Rao Dan Singh, Pankaj Dawar and Jitender Bhardwaj were also part of the delegation were also part of the delegation.

 Hooda also said that both the home guards who died in the violence should be given ''martyr status''.
 The family of the deceased should also be given financial assistance and a family member should also be given a job, he said.